datanav/docs/getting-started.rst

 ----
 These tasks will make you familiar with the basics of data transformation with Sesam.
 We recommend keeping the `documentation <https://docs.sesam.io/DTLReferenceGuide.html>`__ at hand to look up syntax and concepts when needed.

 To do these labs you will need to have a Sesam node set up with the `training config json <https://raw.githubusercontent.com/sesam-community/wiki/master/training-config.json>`__ configuration.
-If you have set up your node following the :ref:`Getting started <getting-started>` with Sesam guide you are ready to do these labs.
+If you have set up your node following this guide you are ready to do these labs.

 We recommend having a go at this by yourself, but there are clues provided below each lab on where to look for guidance if needed.